litalbarkai/open-redatam/rpkg/README.md

 ## About

-The REDATAM Converter is a software for extracting raw information from REDATAM databases.
+Open Redatam is a software for extracting raw information from REDATAM databases.

 For the standalone C++ command line application and desktop app, see the [main directory](https://github.com/pachadotdev/open-redatam/) of this repository.